atsa-es/atsar/README.md

 # univariate ss model -- without drift but mean reversion estimated
 ss_model = fit_stan(y = s, model_name = "ss_ar", est_drift=FALSE)
 ```

+To see the Stan mode code behind each of these, look in the `inst/stan`
+folder on the GitHub repository.
+Note that `fit_stan.R` does some data
+preparation to deal with Stan not accepting NAs in the data.

 ### DOCUMENTATION